Ferrari 150º Italia: 2011 season

 During the next days, teams agreed to remove the ban on off-throttle blown diffusers.
 Although it seemed that neither Ferrari nor Sauber would agree because this ban helped them in particular, they didn't want to be the only ones who would insist on keeping the regulations as they were at the moment.

 At the German Grand Prix, Alonso qualified 4th.
 He had a good start, soon passing Vettel for 3rd.
 He kept that pace and soon found himself not far away from the leaders.
 Alonso had a better strategy than both Webber and Hamilton and took 1st position at one point, but was soon overtaken by Hamilton because of tyre warm-up problems that the Ferrari 150º Italia had all season long.
 Alonso managed to keep Webber behind and finished 2nd.
 Massa finished 5th.

 At the Hungarian Grand Prix, Ferrari had a decent pace on super-softs, but Alonso had made a mistake in Q3, which put him in 5th, behind Massa, who qualified 4th.
 The race started with a wet surface.
 This meant that all of the drivers started on intermediates.
 The Ferraris struggled at the start, losing places, but both Alonso and Massa made their way up through the field.
 Alonso could have had a chance to threaten second placed Vettel, but he spun off and was forced to settle for third.
 Massa finished 6th.

 At the Belgian Grand Prix, mixed conditions in qualifying meant that Massa would start the race from 4th and Alonso from 8th.
 The start went very well with Alonso taking 5th immediately and Massa moving up to third.
 As the race progressed, Alonso came closer and passed both Hamilton and team-mate Massa for third.
 Soon Vettel pitted, and Alonso overtook Rosberg taking the lead at that moment, but when the safety car was deployed, he didn't come to the pits and so had to drive on older tyres than Vettel.
 Soon he was overtaken by Vettel, and as the race progressed, worse pace on harder tyres meant Alonso would end up losing 2nd to Webber and then 3rd to Button two laps before the end of the race, finishing 4th at the end.

+Livery

+After a criticism regarding on the subliminal tobacco advertising from the previous season, the barcode was replaced with the team's logo on the engine cover.
+Despite from this decision were made, Philip Morris International signed a multi-year deal with the team.
+Santander returned for the second year.

+In Australia, the team included a Japanese flag on the nosecone due to the Tōhoku earthquake and tsunami.